sasjs/sasjs.io/docs/sasjs/sasjs-cli.md

 The CLI tool fulfills 3 main purposes:

 * Creation of a project repository in an 'opinionated' way
-* Compilation each service, including all the dependent macros and pre / post code
+* Compilation each service, including all the dependent macros / macro variables and pre / post code
+* Build - creation of the master SAS deployment, including build macros, macro variables, and pre/post code
-* Deployment script generation - run this in SAS Studio to create all your backend services in Viya or SAS9.
+* Deployment - execute an array of local scripts and remote SAS programs to create your app on the SAS Server

 There is also a feature to let you deploy your frontend as a service, bypassing the need to access the SAS Web Server.